ahmed-abdulahad/note-taking-app/README.md

 ## ⏳ Timeline

 This is a 1 – 2 week learning project.
+(However I have not been consistent for various reasons...)

 ## 🛠️ Setting up the Environment